Productivity Tips For Transcription Professionals

 Quality over Quantity

-Whether a seasoned professional or first-time typing contractor, any typist worth their salt knows that quality is key when providing an accurate and professional transcript.
+Whether a seasoned professional or a first-time typing contractor, any typist worth their salt knows that quality is key when providing an accurate and professional transcript.
 The trick is balancing and prioritising your time by constantly assessing and reassessing the job at hand, and making decisions accordingly.

 - Do check the priority list of files – do your urgent files first.